 Q: What do I do if I have a complaint about the service or the counsellor?

 A: We always welcome comments about the service we offer.
-If you do have a complaint you would like to discuss and feel you can, please tell your counsellor to see if they are able to resolve any issues.
-Alternatively, ask to speak to, or write to the Centre Head at your centre.
+If you do have a complaint you would like to discuss, please tell your counsellor to see if they are able to resolve any issues in the first instance.
+If the complaint is about your counsellor, please ask to speak to, or write to the Clinical Manager at your centre.
 They will discuss your complaint with you and with your counsellor (either separately or together, depending on the nature of the complaint).

 If this discussion does not resolve the issue, it will be escalated to the Clinical Director who can be contacted by telephoning 01727 868585 or emailing firstname.lastname@example.org